Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Introduction

 The main difference is the photon-magnon mixing which exists in the spin doublet Ginzburg-Landau theory but is absent in the spin triplet superconductors.
 Because of this we have no mixing between the two conserved currents, and thus no conversion between the two currents, in the spin triplet superconductors.
 This makes the spin triplet Ginzburg-Landau theory simpler than the two-gap ferromagnetic Ginzburg-Landau theory.

-The other purpose of this paper is to argue that exactly the same theory could also be interpreted as an effective theory of the spin triplet magnon spintronics.
 It has been well known that the magnon spintronics is closely related to the non-Abelian superconductivity \cite{chumak,jmmm,hb}, which has made the superconducting spintronics an important part of spintronics \cite{lind,esch}.
-In both cases the non-Abelian spin structure and the magnon spin-spin interaction play the central role, and the long range magnetic order becomes an essential feature of the theories.
+In both cases the long range magnetic order becomes an essential feature of the theories, and the non-Abelian magnon spin-spin interaction play the central role.
+But these results were mostly the experimental observations.

-In this paper we argue that this connection between the magnon spintronics and non-Abelian superconductivity is not just closely related, but in fact almost one to one for the spin triplet superconductors.
+Recently, however, a theoretical explanation on why the theory of two-gap ferromagnetic syperconductivity is closely related to the theory of the electron spintronics \cite{arx250,arx251}.
+In the following we show that this connection between the magnon spintronics and non-Abelian superconductivity is not just closely related, but in fact almost one to one for the spin triplet superconductors.
 This is because the spin triplet Cooper pair could also be interpreted as the spin triplet spintronic matter.
 With this interpretation the theory of the spin triplet superconductivity could describe the spin triplet spintronic materials, with the SU(2) gauge potential as the non-Abelian magnon and the U(1) gauge field as the electromagnetic potential.
 And just like the spin triplet superconductivity, the theory has the massless magnon which assures the long range magnetic order and the doubly charged massive magnon.
-Moreover the theory has conservered charge and spin currents.
-This is remarkable.
+Moreover, the theory has conserved charge and spin currents.